sakhi3008/30DaysOfPythonChallenge/Day20/day20_notes.md

 ```

 - The headers specify the **path**, the **HTTP version**, the **host** we're contacting, and that we want to **close the connection** after receiving the response.
 ---

+## 🎯 Challenge – Fetch and Display a Webpage’s Content

+In this challenge, I built a simple HTTP client using sockets that:

+- Connected to `example.org`
+- Manually sent an HTTP GET request
+- Printed the raw HTML content of the homepage

+---